 Airport scanners can detect medical problems because they use radiofrequency waves to scan for abnormalities or bulges on passengers.

-If a passenger repeatedly gets stopped and patted down at the same spot, it’s a good idea for them to go to a doctor.
+If a passenger repeatedly gets stopped and patted down at the same spot, it’s a good idea for them to go to a doctor and use a TSA Notification Card.

 Backscatter scanners aren’t particularly useful at detecting medical problems, but millimeter-wave scanners, which use radio frequencies instead of x-rays, are able to.